cardboard-iguana/cardboard-iguana.com/log/2022-07-05-aws-deep-dive.md

 ## Introduction to Amazon Web Services

-Wait...
-AWS has per-minute satellite rental?!?
+Wait… AWS has per-minute satellite rental?!?

 ## Compute in the Cloud